Heat shield that could land humans on Mars is hitching a ride to space - Local News 8

 The aeroshell is designed to create more drag in the upper atmosphere to help the spacecraft slow down sooner, which also prevents some of the super-intense heating.
 The LOFTID demonstration is about 20 feet (6 meters) across.

-About 90 minutes after JPSS-2 and LOFITD lift off to space, the tech demo will peel away from the polar satellite once it reaches orbit and LOFTID’s incredibly short mission will commence.
-After inflating, LOFTID will be reoriented by the rocket’s upper stage.
+About 90 minutes after liftoff, LOFTID peeled away from the polar satellite and inflated.

-Then, the aeroshell will separate from the upper stage and attempt to reenter the atmosphere from low-Earth orbit to see if the heat shield is effective in slowing it down and surviving.
+Then, the aeroshell separated from the upper stage and reentered the atmosphere from low-Earth orbit so researchers could assess whether the heat shield is effective in slowing it down and surviving.

-Sensors aboard LOFTID will record the heat shield’s experience during its harrowing descent.
-Six cameras will capture 360-degree video of LOFTID’s experiment, said Joe Del Corso, LOFTID project manager at NASA’s Langley Research Center.
+Sensors aboard LOFTID were set to record the heat shield’s experience during its harrowing descent.
+Six cameras will capture 360-degree video of LOFTID’s experiment, said Joe Del Corso, LOFTID project manager at NASA’s Langley Research Center in Hampton, Virginia, before the launch.

-Upon reentry, LOFTID will face temperatures that reach 3,000 degrees Fahrenhei and hit speeds of nearly 18,000 miles per hour.
-It will be the ultimate test for the materials used to construct the inflatable structure, which includes a woven ceramic fabric called silicon carbide.
+Upon reentry, LOFTID faced temperatures that reached 3,000 degrees Fahrenhei and hit speeds of nearly 18,000 miles per hour — the ultimate test for the materials used to construct the inflatable structure, which includes a woven ceramic fabric called silicon carbide.

-It is expected to splash down about 500 miles off the coast of Hawaii, where a team will recover the aeroshell.
+Officials at NASA said LOFTID’s heat shield and backup data recorder splashed down in the Pacific Ocean, hundreds of miles off the coast of Hawaii, where a team on a boat was stationed to recover the items.

 The results of Thursday’s demonstration could determine the entry, descent and landing technology that one day delivers human crews to the surface of Mars.